mrezabayat/iamsorush/content/posts/lu_decomposition.md

 }
 ```

-As you can see, I don’t need to put comment as everything is clear: first convert A to LU then return P and LU (formerly A).
+As you can see, I don’t need to put comment as everything is clear: first convert $A$ to LU then return P and LU (formerly A).

 How the conversion done?
 The lower triangle should become zero so we have U matrix.
 And because we want to have a compact matrix, the zeros of U filled with L.